wdcrumpler/Claude-Cabinet-of-Invisible-Counselors/README.md

 The idea for this was sparked when I saw [this QC tweet](https://x.com/QiaochuYuan/status/1854250814841467008) about how helpful people had found it to have conversations with a particular persona he had invented: "[Esmeralda Nightshade, a wise and whip-smart tarot reader](https://x.com/QiaochuYuan/status/1852517808619589776)."
 After experimenting a bit with QC's Esmeralda persona, I suddenly remembered an article I had read many years back on Art of Manliness about [Napoleon Hill's Cabinet of Invisible Counselors](https://www.artofmanliness.com/character/advice/the-cabinet-of-invisible-counselors/).
 The short version: OG self-help guru Napoleon Hill used to practice vividly imagining a "cabinet meeting" every night with a group of people he admired in order to receive advice and inspiration.
 It occurred to me that it would be straightforward to implement this with Claude.

+You can use this cabinet framework for many different purposes deepnding on your needs.
+You may consult with it once a day as a sort of interactive journal.
+Maybe you only come to it for discussing major problems or decisions you're facing.
+Or maybe you use it to create an ongoing accountability structure for your daily tasks.
+Consider this a jumping off point for experimenting with a cabinet of your own.

 ## This Repository
 I've experimented for a few months with this and after a few iterations feel like I have a basic framework that works quite well.
 At a high level, the cabinet needs three pieces of information to work:
 - Information about the counselors that are being simulated